vphuc81/MyRepository/script.module.streamlink.base/ISSUE_TEMPLATE.md

 ### Logs

 Make sure to **remove username and password**
-You can upload your logs to https://gist.github.com/ or_
+You can upload your logs to <https://gist.github.com/> or below

 ```
 REPLACE THIS TEXT WITH YOUR LOG